We Will Rock You (musical): Shows with Queen

 Queen guitarist Brian May and drummer Roger Taylor often perform at premieres and special events.
-Bassist John Deacon left Queen in 1997, and has not performed with May or Taylor since.
+Bassist John Deacon left the band in 1997 after frontman Freddie Mercury's death, and has not performed with May or Taylor since.

-When Bohemian Rhapsody is performed with May and/or Taylor, May comes up from a trap in the stage with a lot of smoke (only at the Dominion Theatre.
-Elsewhere he is walking from the Wembley gate in the back, to the front of stage.)
-He performs the solo right before the opera section.
-Then the opera section begins, he walks off stage.
-Doing the rock section Taylor comes up on the Heartbreak Hotel platform and May runs back on stage (only at the Dominion Theatre.
-Elsewhere Taylor's drum kit is being pushed by stage crew and May runs on stage.)
+When Bohemian Rhapsody is performed with May and/or Taylor, May comes up from a trap in the stage with a lot of smoke.
+(Only at the Dominion Theatre.
+Elsewhere he walks from the Wembley gate in the back, to the front of stage.)
+He performs the solo immediately before the opera section.
+Then the opera section begins, and he walks off stage.
+During the rock section Taylor comes up on the Heartbreak Hotel platform and May runs back on stage.
+(Only at the Dominion Theatre.
+Elsewhere Taylor's drum kit is pushed by stage crew and May runs on stage.)
 They perform the rock section with the cast and the ending section.
 They end the song before the stage goes into blackout.